Retention Guidelines for Protected Data

-Retention: GLB does not impose a specific retention requirement for protected financial records, as retentions vary depending on type of record.
+Retention: GLB does not impose a specific retention requirement for protected financial records.
+Retention schedules vary depending on type of record.
 For specific retention requirements, refer to departmental records retention schedules or the University General Schedule.
-Some examples are listed below.
+Examples include:

 - Accounts Receivable: Records related to amounts due on open accounts for goods and services provided.
 Retain while active plus 4 years.

 - Accounting Journals/Ledgers: Records used to transfer charges between accounts and for summarizing all transactions.
 Retain while active plus 4 years.